adwuerth/vroom/README.md

 # vroom

 vroom is a userspace NVMe driver written in Rust.
+As an userspace driver which (optionally) uses VFIO, it can be run without root privileges.
-It aims to be as fast as the SPDK NVMe driver, while minimizing unsafe code and offering a simplified API and less code. vroom is at this point only a proof of concept and will be extended further.
+It aims to be as fast as the SPDK NVMe driver, while minimizing unsafe code and offering a simplified API. vroom currently serves as a proof of concept and has many features yet to be implemented.

+For further details take a look at [@bootreer](https://github.com/bootreer)'s [thesis](https://db.in.tum.de/people/sites/ellmann/theses/finished/24/pirhonen_writing_an_nvme_driver_in_rust.pdf) on vroom

 # Build instructions

-vroom needs to be compiled from source using the rust compiler.
+vroom needs to be compiled from source using rust's package manager `cargo`.
-Enable hugepages:
+Vroom uses hugepages, enable them using:

 ```bash
 cd vroom